Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

 where the \( 2^n \) factor arises from the discretized derivative degree $p_k$.
 Therefore, \( ||H||_{\max} \) is a critical factor that limits the quantum advantage in the number of partitions \( N = 2^n \) to a polynomial scale, as the best-known classical algorithm has a complexity of \( 2^{(p_k+1)n} \).

 \end{remark}

-Thus, we achieve a polynomial scaling in the number of qubits $n$ for the complexity of constructing the block-encoding, which establishes the efficiency of our method for the one-dimensional case.
+Therefore, we achieve polynomial scaling with respect to the number of qubits, $n$ for the complexity of constructing the block-encoding, which establishes the efficiency of our method for the one-dimensional case.
 This construction leverages the structured sparsity of finite-difference matrices and the piecewise continuity of the physical functions to enable an efficient encoding of the Hamiltonian $H = S_1 \otimes x_\xi + S_2 \otimes \mathbf{1}_{\xi}$.
-The resulting block-encoding requires only logarithmic resources in resolution and linear resources in the number of physical and auxiliary dimensions, making it suitable for integration with quantum singular value transformation and further quantum simulation protocols.
+The resulting block-encoding requires only logarithmic resources in resolution and linear resources in the number of physical and auxiliary dimensions, making it suitable for integration into quantum singular value transformation frameworks and further quantum simulation protocols.